cy235/Ansible_MongoDB_Cluster/README.md

-# Create a MongoDB sharded cluster
+# Create a MongoDB Sharded Cluster

 ## Prerequisite
 1. 3 machines A, B, C installed with CentOS 7, respectively